Melatonin for ADHD

 At the beginning of the dark period, the initial noradrenergic activation of β1R and α1BR in the pineal gland increases melatonin synthesis and D4R expression.
 At the end of the dark period, increased D4R expression leads to increased formation of β1R-D4R and α1B-D4R heteromers, in which noradrenaline inhibits β1R and α1BR signaling, resulting in decreased synthesis and release of melatonin.

-2. Melatonin for sleep disorders in children with ADHD¶
+2. Melatonin for sleep disorders in children with ADHD

 A meta-analysis on the use of melatonin for the treatment of sleep problems in children with ADHD reports that melatonin is often prescribed as an adjunctive pharmacotherapy when optimization of stimulant adjustment, sleep hygiene and behavioral therapy have not been sufficient.
 Melatonin regulates sleep disorders in the circadian rhythm, such as difficulty falling asleep in children with ADHD.
 Four studies in children aged 6 to 14 years with ADHD and insomnia showed an improvement in sleep onset and sleep latency.
-Adverse events were transient and mild in all studies.
-Another meta-analysis also found a significant improvement in sleep duration and sleep onset latency in children with ADHD or ASD compared to placebo, with a high response rate.
-Melatonin was well tolerated in the dose range of 2 to 10 mg/day in children and adolescents in both short and long application tests with few side effects.
-Further reviews support these results.
+Adverse events were transient and mild in all studies.25 Another meta-analysis also found a significant improvement in sleep duration and sleep onset latency in children with ADHD or ASD compared to placebo, with a high response rate.
+Melatonin was well tolerated in the dose range of 2 to 10 mg/day in children and adolescents in both short and long application tests with few side effects.26 Further reviews support these results.2728

 A cohort study from Sweden showed that in 2017, around 2% of all children aged 0 to 17 had been prescribed melatonin at least once.
 Overall, melatonin prescriptions increased 15-fold for girls and 20-fold for boys between 2006 and 2017.
 15% of girls and 17% of boys who were prescribed melatonin for the first time between the ages of 5 and 9 in 2009 continued to be prescribed melatonin for the following 8 years.
-Half of the children prescribed melatonin had at least one mental disorder.
-The most common mental disorder was ADHD, in all age groups and in both sexes.
+Half of the children prescribed melatonin had at least one mental Disorder.
+The most common mental disorder was ADHD, in all age groups and in both sexes.29

 A Norwegian cohort study also shows a continuous increase in the use of melatonin (off-label in Norway), whereby mainly sleep problems that occurred comorbidly with other disorders were treated.
 A large number of children continued treatment for 3 years with daily dosing.
-The average dosage in the third year was 1,080 milligrams (586 to 1,800 mg) for boys and 90o milligrams (402 to 1,620 mg) for girls.
+The average dosage in the third year was 1,080 milligrams (586 to 1,800 mg) for boys and 90o milligrams (402 to 1,620 mg) for girls.31

 In view of these dimensions, it is difficult to imagine that melatonin would have been used without corresponding benefits or that serious side effects of melatonin would not have been noticed.

 A Japanese survey showed that almost half of the children with difficulty falling asleep were treated with melatonin (n = 220).
-The following study showed effective doses between 0.2 and 8 mg, depending on age (n = 254).
+The following study showed effective doses between 0.2 and 8 mg, depending on age (n = 254).34

-A meta-study found that melatonin brought forward the time taken to fall asleep by 40 minutes and reduced the time taken to fall asleep by 24 minutes in children and adults with sleep onset disorders.
+A meta-analysis found that melatonin brought forward the time to fall asleep by 40 minutes and reduced the time to sleep by 24 minutes in children and adults with sleep onset disorders.9

-3. Melatonin for sleep disorders in adults with ADHD¶
+3. Melatonin for sleep disorders in adults with ADHD

-4. Melatonin and stimulants¶
+4. Melatonin and stimulants

-5. Deactivation of the HPA axis by melatonin¶
+5. Deactivation of the HPA axis by melatonin

 Nevertheless, it would be worthwhile investigating the question of stress reduction through melatonin in more detail.